Safe System

 absorbs the driver’s mistakes

-Main pillars of the STS approach
+Main pillars of the Safe System approach

 These pillars should be viewed in an integrated way, so that if one of them fails, another one or others will accommodate this failure to prevent greater damage.